tareksakakini/CliqueApp/TEST_CASES_1029.md

 ### 3.6 SMS Invites (Phone Contacts)

--- Event is created with phone contact even when sending out the message is cancelled --

 #### Test 3.6.1: Add Phone Contact as Invitee
 - [ ] **Steps:**
   1. In "Add People" sheet, go to "Contacts" tab